Localize the audience criterion

 Client-side localization

-Custom components are described in topic Editor templates; this section only describes the front-end localization functionality.
+Custom components are described in Editor templates; this section only describes the front-end localization functionality.

-Your component will be passed three properties regarding localization:
+Your component is passed three properties regarding localization:

 initLocalization(path: string): any;